 Dr. Kerry Hunter Political Economy Professor

-Professor Hunter earned his Ph.D. from the University of Washington and began teaching at The College of Idaho in 1988.
-In 2008, he was named Idaho Professor of the Year by the Carnegie Foundation for the Advancement in Teaching.
+I earned my Ph.D. from the University of Washington and began teaching at The College of Idaho in 1988.
+I have been here ever since.
+In 2008, I was named Idaho Professor of the Year by the Carnegie Foundation for the Advancement in Teaching.

-Professor Hunter teaches political philosophy and constitutional law and holds a biannual Mock Supreme Court course in which nine students are selected to play the role of a current justice on the U.S. Supreme Court.
-For this course, the students study cases currently before the Court, hear oral arguments on the cases presented by attorneys in the area, and write opinions as if they were sitting on the Court.
+I teach courses in political philosophy and constitutional law and hold a biannual Mock Supreme Court course in which nine students are selected to play the role of a current justice on the U.S. Supreme Court.
+For this course, the students study cases currently before the Court, hear oral arguments by practicing attorneys in the area, and write opinions as if they were sitting on the Court.
 Students find this course particularly challenging and rewarding.
-Past participants include a Rhodes, Marshall, and Truman Scholar.
+Past participants include Rhodes, Marshall, and Truman Scholars.

-In 2009, Hunter visited New Zealand where he interviewed Kiwis from all levels including two former prime ministers and the author of New Zealand’s bill of rights—all as part of an effort to experience first-hand a culture that refuses to grant courts power to overturn acts of the legislature.
-Upon returning to the U.S., Dr. Hunter has published several articles in leading New Zealand law journals debating the issue of whether New Zealand should adopt an American-style constitution.
+During my sabbatical in 2009, I visited New Zealand where I engaged with journalists, members of the public in urban and rural settings, law professors, representatives of diverse political movements, multiple government officials—including two former prime ministers, one of which is the author of New Zealand’s bill of rights, and one future prime minister, Jacinda Ardern.
+This visit was part of my effort to experience a political culture radically different from that of the U.S. in that New Zealand refuses to grant courts power to overturn acts of the legislature.
+Upon returning to the U.S., I have published several articles in leading New Zealand law journals debating the issue of whether New Zealand should adopt an American-style constitution.